leesugil/leesugil.github.io/docs/_posts/2024-05-05-arguing-search-algorithm-complexity-using-decision-tree.md

 ---
 layout: single
-title:  "Searching and the Θ(log n) Cap"
+title:  "Arguing Search Algorithm Comlexity Using Decision Tree"
 permalink: /computer-science/decision-tree/
 date:   2024-05-05 21:53:00 -0400
 categories: [computer science]
 tags: [somputer science, software engineering, data structure, algorithm, computer science, search, find, comparison model, decision tree]
 mermaid: true
 ---

-*This is a short note on introductory data structures and algorithms.
-For more details, [see here](https://ocw.mit.edu/courses/6-006-introduction-to-algorithms-spring-2020/ce9e94705b914598ce78a00a70a1f734_MIT6_006S20_lec4.pdf).*
+## Searching and the Θ(log n) Cap

 Consider implementing a fast search algorithm of items in arrays.
 Say, given an array and a keyword $$k$$, we can compare $$k$$ with each element of the array until we have found the matching item.
 A brute-force comparison of each item in the array to $$k$$ will cost $$\mathcal{O}(n)$$.